 Workshops and panels

-Taljaard M, Weijer C, Hey SH, Edwards S, Fergusson D. Developing a framework for the ethical design and conduct of pragmatic trials: consultation with the clinical trials community.
+Taljaard M, Weijer C, Hey SH, Goldstein CE, Fergusson D. Developing a framework for the ethical design and conduct of pragmatic trials: consultation with the clinical trials community.
 Society for Clinical Trials.
 Portland, USA.
 May 22, 2018.

 Hey SH, Renfro L, Taljaard M, Weijer C. Developing a framework for the ethical design and conduct of pragmatic trials: consultation with the clinical trials community.
 Society for Clinical Trials.
 Portland, USA.
 May 21, 2018.